Indian Tribes/Nations/Pueblos Implementing SORNA

 There are currently 108 tribal jurisdictions that have substantially implemented SORNA's requirements.
 Substantial Implementation Reports for each of these tribal jurisdictions are available on the SORNA page.

 For more information about those Indian nation, tribe, and pueblo registration and notification systems that have been found to have substantially implemented SORNA, please see the SMART Office reviews.

 Adam Walsh Act

 Pursuant to §127 of the Adam Walsh Act all federally recognized Indian tribes are entitled to elect whether to carry out the requirements of this section or delegate the functions to the state(s) in which the tribal land is located.

-This document lists all 562 federally recognized tribes, indicates their eligibility to elect to fulfill sex offender registry functions under the Walsh Act, and indicates which tribes have made such an election.
+Tribal Resolutions Pursuant to the Adam Walsh Child Protection and Safety Act of 2006 lists all 562 federally recognized tribes, indicates their eligibility to elect to fulfill sex offender registry functions under the Walsh Act, and indicates which tribes have made such an election.

 The SMART Office has developed the SORNA Implementation Policy and Procedures Guide to assist tribes with creating their own policy and procedures manual to describe their sex offender registration and notification program.
 The SORNA Implementation Policy and Procedures Guide should only be used as a starting point for developing policy and procedures for a specific tribe.